cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 * Make sure no graphical settings are being forced globally (e.g. from Nvidia Control Panel)
     * The exception to this is disabling HDR which is required or else the game will not display within the headset

+## Switching to OpenXR
+By default, REFramework uses OpenVR for the VR functionality.
+In some cases, switching to OpenXR can increase performance anywhere from slightly, to a significant amount.
+The most significant gains have been observed to come when running the games in DX12, but your mileage may vary.

+To switch to OpenXR, simply delete the `openvr_api.dll` that came with the zip file.
+Make sure the `openxr_loader.dll` that came with the mod is present in the game folder.

+Not all headsets may have an OpenXR runtime.
+Headsets like the Index which run natively through SteamVR may not see a performance increase.

+If you are using an Oculus headset or a headset that has its own dedicated OpenXR runtime, it is recommended to switch to the runtime provided by your headset manufacturer, e.g. the Oculus OpenXR runtime for Oculus headsets.
+Using SteamVR as the runtime is only recommended if your headset does not have a dedicated runtime, or are using something like Virtual Desktop.

+## OpenXR Pitfalls
+* There is no wrist overlay for modifying VR settings yet
+* Modifying controller bindings is not as expressive as OpenVR
+* Personally only tested on Oculus Quest 2 and CV1, reports that it works on Reverb G2
+*
 ### In RE2
 There is a known issue of a softlock sometimes occurring in the Birkin fight if it goes on too long.
 It can be fixed simply by disabling FirstPerson until he spawns again.